tcsh-org/www/README.md

 like to impose on anyone working on the content.

-Completely foregoing local review of changes in favor of simply having GitHub Pages regenerate the site -- warts and all -- just doesn't feel right, does it?
+Completely foregoing local review of changes in favor of simply having GitHub Pages regenerate the site &mdash; warts and all &mdash; just doesn't feel right, does it?

 [docs]: https://github.com/tcsh-org/www/tree/master/docs